timmcginley/Agile/Roles/README.md

 ## Carver
+This is an extension of the [OpenBIM Ontologist] role, but it focuses on the Morphogenetic Carving.

 ## Analyst

 This shares some similarities to the [OpenBIM Analyst] role, but it focuses on the Morphogenetic analysis.

 ## Modeller